-M. To Be Like Moshe and Aharon
+To Be Like Moshe and Aharon

-This is why Hashem in his infinite wisdom decided that Moshe could not enter Eretz Yisrael.
-And this is why Aharon would be the kohen gadol, and not Moshe.
-The Jews needed the heart of Aharon, combined with the mind of Moshe.
-This combination of heart and feeling is integral to the Jewish people.
+This is why Hashem, in His infinite wisdom, decided that Moshe could not enter Eretz Yisrael.
+And this is why Aharon would be the kohen gadol, not Moshe.
+The Jews needed the heart of Aharon combined with the mind of Moshe, a combination integral to the Jewish People.

 This idea of the Shem Mishmuel is wonderful.
 We should try to apply it in our own lives.
-Sometimes we need to identify with Moshe.
-We must study Torah, keep Shabbos, identify with Yerushalayim and the Beis Hamikdash.
-Sometimes we need to identify with Aharon Hakohen, the emotions of the Torah.
+Sometimes, we need to identify with Moshe.
+We must study Torah, keep Shabbos, and identify with Yerushalayim and the Beis Hamikdash.
+And sometimes, we need to identify with Aharon Hakohen, the emotions of the Torah.
 We need to reach out and connect with other Jews.

 We must study Torah and teach Torah like Moshe, and we have to act like Aharon, loving and seeking peace.
-We must keep the mitzvos bein adam lchaveiro, keeping people together in service of Hashem.
+We must keep the mitzvos bein adam lachaveiro, keeping people together in service of Hashem

-Our deepest prayer is that as we go from here to Pesach in the next few weeks, may we merit the holiness of Shabbos at its highest level, and the holiness of the Yom Tov, the joy of the heart of Israel as Pesach comes.
-May we see in our days the great and final redemption with the building of the Beis Hamikdash.
-May we be reunited with our greatest Torah leaders Moshe and Aharon, when we celebrate the building of the eternal Beis Hamikdash.
+Our deepest prayer is that we merit the holiness of Shabbos at its highest level and the holiness of Yom Tov as well.
+May we be reunited with our greatest Torah leaders, Moshe and Aharon, as we celebrate the building of the eternal Beis Hamikdash.
 May we see it soon in our days!